-RECOMMENDATION # 4: INCREASING SUPPLY OF LAND FOR AFFORDABLE HOUSING a) Non-utilization of Allotted Land by the Private Sector:
+RECOMMENDATION # 4: INCREASING SUPPLY OF LAND FOR AFFORDABLE HOUSING

 - a) Utilization of Existing Allotted Land by the Private Sector; - b) Reforming Katchi Abadis; - c) Vertical Land Allotment Policy to Pursue Densification; - d) Auctioning of Existing Land by the Government; - e) Creation of City Based Land Banks and Satellite Towns; and - f) Amending Land Acquisition Act (as per Recommendation No. 1).